SchemaModule/PowerShell/docs/ConvertFrom-SchemaArray.md

 ## DESCRIPTION
-This function takes the schemaArray object and converts it into a PowerShell array that can nicely output as a JSON string.
+This function takes the schemaArray object and converts it into a PowerShell array that can be nicely output as a JSON string.
 This function is useful when you need to output the JSON schema as a JSON object.
 This would have the effect of creating an empty JSON document based on the schema that was provided.